-The St. Isaac cathedral from Universititskaya emb., the opposite side of Neva river.
+The St. Isaac cathedral from Universititskaya emb., the opposite side of the Neva river.

-Iconic photo of St. Peter and Paul cathedral spiel between two halves of Palace bridge from Admiralteiskaya emb.
+The iconic photo of St. Peter and Paul cathedral spiel between two halves of the Palace bridge from the Admiralteiskaya embankment.

 Some not budget options to observe the city from the top – panorama restaurants

 Terrassa restaurant, view on Kazan cathedral and Nevsky prospect.
-Kazanskaya st., 3A, m Nevsky prospekt.
-Open daily from 12pm till last guest.
+Kazanskaya st., 3A, m Nevsky Prospekt.
+Open daily from 12 pm till the last guest.

 Afternoon.
 It’s time for lunch, check our restaurant recommendations to find the best place for you.
-After lunch go underground and explore some of the most beautiful metro stations, there are many but we’d recommend to choose 4-5 otherwise you risk to spend all day in the metro.
+After lunch, go underground and explore some of the most beautiful metro stations, there are many but we’d recommend choosing 4-5 otherwise you risk to spend all day in the metro.
 Opinion!
-My favorite are Avtovo, Zvenigorodskaya and Admiralteiskaya.
-If you have time you can check some of the sights located outside the city center like Smolny cathedral, Troitsky cathedral or maybe visit some of off-the-beaten track attractions.
+My favorite stations are; Avtovo, Zvenigorodskaya, and Admiralteiskaya.
+If you have time you can check some of the sights located outside the city center like Smolny cathedral, Troitsky cathedral or maybe visit some of the off-the-beaten-track attractions.

 Evening/night.
 Music concert/opera/ballet in one of the theaters.
-Most performances start at 7pm, some at 8pm.
-We’d suggest to have dinner or maybe snack before, some operas are more than 3 hours long hunger can be a problem.
+Most performances start at 7 pm, some at 8 pm.
+We’d suggest having dinner or maybe a snack before, some operas are more than 3 hours long hunger can be a problem.
 You can buy sandwiches and drinks in any theater as well but it’ll be more expensive.
-After you can go to one of the busy streets (e.g. Rubinsteina, Nevsky Prospekt) to have a couple of drinks or even do a pub crawling.
+After you can go to one of the busy streets (e.g. Rubinsteina, Nevsky Prospekt) to have a couple of drinks or even do a pub crawl.

 Morning, afternoon.
 Visit one of the royal suburbs, it’ll take the most part of the day so go early morning to have more time for visiting parks and palaces.
 Tip!
 Better not to plan this trip on weekends there will be too many people.

 Evening/night.
-Time to see drawbridges and White nights, the most spectacular is the opening of Palace bridge, at 1.10am after that you can walk along the embankment to one of the nearby bridges, take photos, drink coffee and go back to your hotel or stay awake all night to witness the shortest night in you life and to enjoy crowdless city in early morning.
+Time to see drawbridges and White nights, the most spectacular is the opening of Palace bridge, at 1.10am after that you can walk along the embankment to one of the nearby bridges, take photos, drink coffee and go back to your hotel or stay awake all night to witness the shortest night in your life and to enjoy the tranquility of the city in the early morning.

 Morning.
-Start with the Hermitage museum, it’ll take a good part of your day, at least the whole morning.
+Start with the Hermitage Museum, it’ll take a good part of your day, at least the whole morning.
 Tip!
-Buy your tickets at ticket offices inside Former General Staff Building there won’t be many people.
+Buy your tickets at ticket offices inside the Former General Staff Building there won’t be many people.

 Afternoon.
-After lunch take a boat ride along rivers and channels, usually takes between 1-1,5hours.
-If you feel well rested after a boat ride and ready to one more museum you can go to the Russian museum for the rest of the day.
+After lunch, take a boat ride along rivers and channels, usually takes between 1-1,5hours.
+If you feel well-rested after a boat ride and ready for one more museum you can go to the Russian Museum for the rest of the day.
 You can switch the order of visits to the museums.
-Just remember the Hermitage opened till 9pm on Mondays and Fridays and the Russian museum opened on Mondays till 8pm and on Thursdays till 9pm.
+Just remember the Hermitage opened till 9 pm on Mondays and Fridays and the Russian museum opened on Mondays till 8 pm and on Thursdays till 9 pm.

 Evening/night.
 You can finally chill in one of the bars/restaurants in the center your sightseeing marathon is over!